 203.5.4 Structure Approach.
 Roadway embankment within 100 feet of each end of a structure on which the top slab or deck is to be used as the riding surface and the spill fill under such a structure shall be compacted to no less than 95 percent of maximum density.

 203.5.5 Rocky Fill.
-Density requirements will not apply to portions of embankments constructed of material so rocky that the embankment cannot be satisfactorily tested in accordance with AASHTO T 191 or T 205.
-Material of a gradation having more than approximately 20 percent retained on a 3/4-inch sieve will generally be considered too rocky for satisfactory density testing.
+Density requirements will not apply to portions of embankments constructed of material so rocky that the embankment cannot be satisfactorily tested.
 In lieu thereof, the compactive effort on rocky material shall consist of making four complete passes on each layer with a tamping-type roller or two complete passes on each layer with a vibratory roller.
 The tamping-type roller shall have tampers or feet protruding no less than 6 inches from the surface of the drum and shall have a minimum load on each tamper of 250 psi of tamping area.
 The vibratory roller shall have a manufacturer's rating of 16 to 20 tons compacting power.
 During compaction, each layer shall have the moisture content controlled such that, in the judgment of the engineer, any silt and clay fraction is in a plastic state.
 Simple diagnostic tests to establish such a plastic state will include ability to indent with a thumb or heel or to roll a short thread of soil between the hands.
 Material that crumbles under pressure will be considered too dry.

 203.5.6 Lift Consistency.
 Each layer shall be wetted or dried as necessary, and shall be compacted to the required density.
 Regardless of the type of equipment used, the roadway shall be compacted uniformly and the surface kept reasonably smooth at all times.
 If large pieces of heavy clay are encountered, the material shall be broken down by suitable manipulation to permit satisfactory embankment construction.
 If shale is encountered, the shale shall be broken down as much as practical and compacted at or above optimum moisture.